bseltz-cohesity/scripts/powershell/expireArchivedSnapshots/README.md

 Expiring  12/03/2017 01:00:00  VM Backup  (Archive kSuccessful) Expiring  12/03/2017 02:10:00  CorpShare  (Archive kSuccessful)
 ```

 You can run the script again you should see no results, unless the Cohesity cluster is very busy.
 It might take some time for the snapshots to actually be deleted.

 Also note that if you're waiting for capacity to be freed up, it may take hours to days for the garbage collector to actually free up the space.

+## Parameters

+* -vip: Cohesity cluster to connect to
+* -username: Cohesity username (e.g. admin)
+* -domain: (optional) Active Directory domain (defaults to 'local')
+* -jobName: (optional) Name of protection job to expire archives from (default is all jobs)
+* -olderThan: show/expire snapshots older than this many days
+* -expire: (optional) expire the snapshots (if omitted, the script will only show what 'would' be expired)